 It didn't get better, although his mood picked up significantly over his really pooky day.
 So, we went to the vet.
 Poor, trusting, human-friendly Bunya ...
 I ran home from work, scooped him up (he came right to me), threw him in the carrier and off to the vet we went.
 Lucy & Ethel were shell-shocked, but happy not to be going - they did cheer Bunya on when he resisted entry to the carrier by splaying his back legs across the top entrance.

-That was satisfactory for 10-15 minutes and then he wanted to explore the counter top.
+At first, while we waited for the doctor, Bunya just sat on the scale while I rubbed his head and ears.
+That was satisfactory for 10-15 minutes and then he wanted to explore the counter top. |

-Or maybe he was just looking for an escape.
+Said exploration included the most interesting jars and sink.
+Or maybe he was just looking for an escape. |

 Healthy poops are round pellets.
 Not-so-healthy poops may be smaller than usual, runny or strung together (someone's been eating carpet fibers).
 No poops might be the worst.
 Read up on poop in the resources; it can indicate some serious medical conditions that need to be addressed quickly.